-The American Council of Engineering Companies of Hawaii (ACECH) project recently awarded its top project award – the 2021 Grand Conceptor Award – to Punahou’s “Path to Net Zero” initiative.
+The American Council of Engineering Companies of Hawaii (ACECH) recently awarded its top project award – the 2021 Grand Conceptor Award – to Punahou’s “Path to Net Zero” initiative.

 Punahou has set a goal of becoming a Net Zero school, meaning the School will consume only as much energy as produced.
-To cut its energy footprint, Punahou has already completed several projects, including installing energy-efficient LED lighting; installing more energy-efficient air conditioning systems coupled with high-powered fans; and adding solar power systems to increase photovoltaic production.
+To reduce its energy footprint, Punahou has already completed several projects, including installing energy-efficient LED lighting; installing more energy-efficient air conditioning systems coupled with high-powered fans; and adding solar power systems to increase photovoltaic production.

 Every January, ACECH offers engineering firms an opportunity to showcase their best projects and to receive recognition through the Engineering Excellence Awards (EEA) competition.
 The coveted Grand Conceptor award is given to the project that reflects the highest degree of uniqueness, innovation, sustainability, complexity, successful fulfillment of client/owner’s needs and perception by the public and future value to the engineering profession.